How Hard is the GDL?⠀

 Passing it takes huge commitment and academic talent, so graduating with the qualification is a great achievement.

-How is the GDL Graded?
+What is the GDL Pass Rate?

 While the percentage needed to achieve specific GDL grades may vary between universities, the following generally applies: